 How can I prevent blisters from new shoes?

-Can all new shoe materials be softened?
+Can all types of new shoe materials be softened?

-How long to break in new shoes?
+How long does it take to break in new shoes?

 Can new shoes cause foot health problems?